igorbasko01/igorbasko01.github.io/_posts/2023-12-25-gpios-orangepi-android.markdown

 From this table, two columns are particularly important: `wPi` and `V`.
 The `wPi` number is crucial for interacting with the pins through software, as it's used to reference a pin's state.
 The `V` column, on the other hand, indicates whether current is flowing through a pin, which is vital for setting or resetting it.

-After some experimentation with WiringOP, it became clear that if the app could read and write to the pins, there should be a way to replicate this functionality in my own Android application.
+After our team experimented with WiringOP, we realized that if the app could read and write to the pins, we should be able to replicate this functionality in our Android application.
 But how to achieve this was not immediately obvious.

-My initial search for resources or discussions online didn't yield straightforward answers.
-So, I pivoted to a more direct approach: diving into the source code of WiringOP itself.
-Given that WiringOP came pre-installed with the fresh installation of OrangePi OS, I surmised that it was bundled with the OS.
-This realization kicked off my search into the depths of OrangePI's Android OS source code, hoping to uncover the mechanisms that make WiringOP work as it does.
+Our initial search for resources and discussions online didn't yield straightforward answers.
+Consequently, we took a more direct approach: delving into the source code of WiringOP itself.
+Discovering that WiringOP came pre-installed with OrangePi OS led us to believe it was bundled with the operating system.
+This spurred our team to delve into the depths of OrangePI's Android OS source code, aiming to uncover the mechanisms behind WiringOP's functionality.

 ## OrangePi Android OS
-In my quest to establish a connection between my Android Kotlin code and the GPIO pins on the OrangePi board, I initially considered exploring the [WiringOP GitHub repository](https://github.com/orangepi-xunlong/wiringOP).
-However, this route proved challenging as the repository lacked clear instructions on compiling the code for Android integration, and the issues section offered no further insights.
+In our endeavor to establish a connection between our Android Kotlin code and the GPIO pins on the OrangePi board, we initially considered exploring the [WiringOP GitHub repository](https://github.com/orangepi-xunlong/wiringOP).
+This approach, however, proved challenging as the repository lacked clear instructions for compiling the code for Android integration, and we found no further insights in the issues section.

-Faced with limited options, I decided to delve directly into the OrangePi Android OS source code, available on their website.
+Confronted with limited options, our team decided to delve directly into the OrangePi Android OS source code, available on their official website.
 The source code is split into several `tar.gz` files, all housed on their Google Drive under the [RK3588S_Android_Source_Code](https://drive.google.com/drive/folders/14efL7SWZ68CZCbUayngLL4iAtGQoV9a0) directory.

 To start working with the code, the first step is to combine and extract these files.
 This involves: